Steven N Liss

 Ryerson University ,

 Vice-President, Research and Innovation

-Steven N. Liss is Ryerson’s Vice-President, Research and Innovation, and a professor of Chemistry and Biology in the Faculty of Science.
+Steven N. Liss is Ryerson’s vice president of research and innovation and a professor of Chemistry and Biology in the Faculty of Science.
 He is an experienced academic leader who has played a significant leadership role in the advancement of university education at the undergraduate and graduate levels at several universities.
-His recent return to Ryerson, April 2017, follows a decade of distinguished service at the University of Guelph and at Queen’s University, where he served as Vice-Principal (Research) and a professor of Environmental Studies and Chemical Engineering since 2010.
+His return to Ryerson in April 2017 follows a decade of distinguished service at the University of Guelph and at Queen’s University, where he served as vice principal (Research) and a professor of Environmental Studies and Chemical Engineering since 2010.

 Steven is an internationally recognized researcher in the areas of environmental biotechnology and engineering, as well as wastewater and water management.
 He is also well known for his work in applied microbiology, which focuses on bioflocculation, microbial structures, and the fate of contaminants in engineered and natural environmental systems.
 Steven has an impressive funding track record, including industry and international support.
 He is an elected member of the Management Committee of the International Water Association Specialist Group, Microbial Ecology in Water Engineering (MEWE), and he has served as an elected researcher representative on the board of the Canadian Water Network.

 His recent honours include a Visiting Professorship at the Advanced Environmental Biotechnology Centre affiliated with the Nanyang Environment and Water Research Institute at the Nanyang Technological University in Singapore (2016); a Visiting Professorship with the College of Environmental Sciences and Engineering at Tongji University in Shanghai (2015-2018); and the position of High-end Foreign Expert of the State Administration of Foreign Experts Affairs for China.